CAAPIM/apim-charts/charts/gateway/README.md

 [Back to Additional Guides](#additional-guides)

 ### Diskless Configuration
 Refer to [TechDocs](https://techdocs.broadcom.com/us/en/ca-enterprise-software/layer7-api-management/api-gateway/congw11-1/install-configure-upgrade/configuring-the-container-gateway/environment-variables-for-the-container-gateway.html) for more info.
 Running without Diskless config is supported from Gateway v11.1.1 onwards.
-Please make sure disklessConfig.enabled is false (default) if you are using a previous version of the Container Gateway.
+Please make sure disklessConfig.enabled is true (default) if you are using a previous version of the Container Gateway.

 **DISKLESS_CONFIG** is a new environment variable that was introduced in Gateway v11.1.1, that allows switching between configuration sources.